 Ceramics and Pottery II

 Teachers in the Math Department include:

 He has served on the UGA Mathematics Curriculum Team since 2005.
 The team consists of UGA professors and public school teachers that have critically examined the frequently-changing curriculum and implementation efforts in Georgia over that time.
 He was chosen as EJCHS Teacher of the Year for 2015-2016.
+He holds an Extra Class Amateur Radio License (KG4MVD) and loves retrocomputing and wargaming.
 His wife Sharon serves as a paraprofessional at EJES, and his two sons and daughter-in-law (Brian, Joshua and Holly Presley) all graduated from EJCHS.
 Blue Pride!

 Tammy Looney is the EJCHS Technology staff.

 Dr. Robbie Bryan is the Science department head and has been at EJCHS since the school opened.
 He is originally from Stone Mountain, GA where he attended Tucker High School.
 He went to Presbyterian College and then he went to UGA for graduate school.
 Dr. Bryan currently holds the world record for “Hairiest Science Teacher”…even though he has no hair on his head.
 As an Eagle Scout, he has an affinity for the outdoors, Marvel movies and Reese’s Peanut Butter cups (especially the Easter egg ones).

 Our teaching staff is Mrs. Julie Cornelius (Spanish), Mrs. Lara Harkins (Spanish), and Mrs. Kelly Doyle (French and Spanish).
 Our class offerings consist of levels 1 and 2 of all languages previously mentioned and advanced levels of Spanish and French.